The CareerExplorer Discord Community had the opportunity to speak to Alan Li, a digital product designer in a live, fireside Q&A.

 How would you go about creating and maintaining a connection with everyone in your career, especially when your circle of connections is going to keep expanding?

 Social media is your friend!
 I have a lot of my clients on Instagram.
 I don’t post that much, but when I do it’s usually a selfie.
 I think you just have to remind your network that you exist.
 And when an opportunity comes along, you’re subconsciously on their radar because they saw that selfie you took at the beach last weekend (lol).

 If you want a more professional way to go about it, I think activity on LinkedIn is very helpful.
 I think participating in communities is important.
 Commenting, liking, or even posting is helpful.
 It gets your name out there and takes up space on other people’s feeds!

 Resources and Advice for Designers

-I’m looking into signing up for a course that can help me have a better understanding of the industry as well as figure out how to build a portfolio, but I’m not sure what my best options are.
+I would like a better understanding of the industry and want to build a portfolio, but I’m not sure what my best options are.
 Would bootcamps/certification programs be a good idea?
-If not, where should I be looking if I want to learn?

 Some avenues for learning are:

 - Read the core UX design books (Design for everyday things, etc)

 - Sign up for Medium and read what people post on UX design to stay current